 During the fall and spring semesters, R&GA and Business Affairs will provide an initial review of the proposal and budget within one week of the initial submission.
 If the review occurs over the summer or during extended holidays, R&GA and Business Affairs will provide an initial review within two weeks of the initial submission.
-Business Affairs may forward comments regarding the proposed budget directly to the principal investigator or through the Director of Research & Grants.
+Business Affairs may forward comments regarding the proposed budget directly to the principal investigator or through the Research & Grants Administration.